petermgrund/HUN/_about/parties/Spirit of Innovation.md

 * Invest heavily in brain-computer interface research.
 * Require the elimination of hereditary diseases through genetic engineering and gene editing in vitro.
 * Immediately grant legal personhood to advanced AI systems to ensure their rights and responsibilities in society.
-* Replace all  regulatory bodies with AI-driven automated systems that process approvals and compliance to eliminate human-induced inefficiencies.
+* Replace certain regulatory bodies with AI-driven automated systems that process approvals and compliance to eliminate human-induced inefficiencies.

 #### Social issues
 * Legalize all forms of consensual adult activities.